 Hallways and turns: measure the bottleneck and the pivot space

-- Record the narrowest hallway width.
+- Record the narrowest hallway width on the route.

 Stairs and landings